July 4 (film): Plot

-After the engagement of Sreepriya with Suresh, the son of Ramachandran, Das takes Sreepriya for an examination in Coimbatore.
-But on the way back, they are chased by a gang of three toughies, who during the previous night, had tried to break into her bedroom.
+After Priya's engagement with Ramachandran's son Suresh, Das takes Priya for an examination in Coimbatore, but on the way back, they are chased by a gang of three goons, who tried to break into her bedroom the previous night.
 They hide in an old house in the forest.
-When Das meets the gang of three toughies, it is revealed in a flashback that they were his friends who helped him to kill the inspector.
-As they are forced to spend a few days together, they develop a liking for each other, and eventually in love.
+When Das meets the goons, it is revealed in a flashback that they were his friends Danny, Williams and Firoz, who helped him to kill the inspector.
 For saving her both from his friends, he jumps from the cliff holding her.
-They are saved by a Malayali named Shakthii in the forest.
-When both gain consciousness, Das reveals that he did all these things to fulfill a contract from Ramachandran as a retribution to him for a huge sum, which was borrowed for an operation of children of Gopalan as the auto-rickshaw hit by his car was carrying a group of school kids in which they were included.
-But it is unknown to him for what purpose Ramachandran gave him quotation to kill, which he was not expected.
+They are saved by a Malayali named Shakthi in the forest.
+When both gain consciousness, Das reveals that he did all these things to fulfill a contract from Ramachandran as a retribution to him for a huge sum, which was borrowed for an operation of children of Gopalan as the auto rickshaw hit by his car was carrying a group of school kids in which they were included.

-It is later revealed that Viswanathan, is the stepfather of Priya as her mother married him, who is a widower and has a daughter from his first marriage, Shilpa.